backend-developer/live_dictionary/README.md

 # live_dictionary
-Program aiding in the process of learning new language, by asking words person wants to learn.
+Program is aiding in the process of learning new language, by asking words person wants to learn.